About Us

 Who are we, and what do we do?

-RICELab (Rethinking Interaction, Collaboration and Engagement) designs, builds, and studies novel systems for communication and collaboration.
-We are comprised of faculty, students and researchers interested in studying problems in User Experience Design, Human-Computer Interaction, Computer Supported Cooperative Work, and Ubiquitous Computing.
+RICELab (Rethinking Interaction, Collaboration and Engagement) designs, builds, and studies novel interactive systems for human communication and collaboration.
+Our approach: build a working prototype, then study how people actually use it.
+We are faculty, students, and researchers working at the intersection of Human-Computer Interaction, Computer Supported Cooperative Work, and Ubiquitous Computing.

 We are located in the School of Computer and Information Systems at the Singapore Management University.